 As described in our final Prospectus filed with the SEC on April 24, 2015 under the heading "Use of Proceeds," we contributed the proceeds from our initial public offering to our operating partnership, which then used the proceeds to repay approximately \$230.0 million of outstanding debt and acquire 21 self storage properties for an aggregate purchase price of \$93.1 million.
-There has been no material change in our planned use of proceeds as described in our final Prospectus.
+There were no material changes in our planned use of proceeds as described in our final Prospectus.